 Some review types have explicit methods (i.e. systematic reviews) while others have more ambiguous methodologies.

 If you plan to conduct a review of the literature, it is important to determine which type of review is most appropriate for your purposes.
-This guide contains brief descriptions of common review types in the health and social sciences, as well as resources for more in depth information.

 A scoping review "provides a preliminary assessment of the potential size and scope of available research literature.
 It aims to identify the nature and extent of research evidence."
 (Grant & Booth, 2009) These reviews, also called mapping reviews or scoping studies, can be used to identify key concepts within a field and clarify definitions in terminology.
 Scoping reviews can be useful for examining emerging evidence in instances when it is unclear what specific question should be addressed.
 This makes scoping reviews a good approach for laying the foundation for future systematic reviews.
 (Peters et al., 2017)